Salmon Wallet App

 Privacy by default

 No tracking.
 No data collection.
 Your balances, addresses, and activity stay private.
+No hidden extraction behind the interface.

 Open security modelPreview